 Getting the Treatment You Deserve

 While we commonly associate sleep apnea with heavy snoring, they’re separate conditions.
-However, Dr. Katz can treat your snoring even if it’s unrelated to sleep apnea.
-He has years of experience handling both, snoring and sleep apnea.
+However, Dr. Katz can treat your snoring, even if it’s unrelated to sleep apnea.
+He has years of experience handling both snoring and sleep apnea.

-3rd Step: Seeking Sleep Apnea Treatment
+Exploring Sleep Apnea Treatment Options

 Frequently Asked Questions

-Is there any way to cure sleep apnea?
+Is there a cure for sleep apnea?

 How is sleep apnea diagnosed?

 If you have been diagnosed with sleep apnea and want to improve your condition without CPAP therapy, Dr. Katz can provide you with CPAP alternatives.
 To schedule a consultation with Dr. Katz, call our Greensboro office at (336) 346-8988.

 You can also fill out our online contact form below, and one of our staff members will get back to you promptly.
 Dr. Katz treats patients in Greensboro and surrounding areas such as Winston-Salem, Whitsett, Summerfield, and Kernersville, NC.